alberti42/sublime-virtualenv-selector/README.md

 ## Known Issues

-- The automatic activation of Pyright using the selected virtual environment does not fully work yet.
-The LSP-pyright language server is notified, but it may not correctly switch environments.
+- The automatic activation of Pyright and Basedpyright using the selected virtual environment is still under test.
+It should work just fine when working with Sublime Text projects.

 ## Contributing